black-archives/website/CONTRIBUTING.md

 # Contributing

 This repository implements a Wordpress Application.
-Locally, it comes with a bash script, `scripts/entrypoint.sh`, that sets up containers for Wordpress, MySQL and PHPadmin using a generated `docker-compose.yaml` file.
+Locally, it comes with a bash script, `scripts/entrypoint.sh`, that sets spins up a MYSQL, PHPAdmin and Wordpress container using Docker Compose.

 Shortcuts:

 - [Getting Started](#getting-started) - setting up the app locally
-- [Architecture](#architecture) - technical decisions and information
 - [Security](#security) - securing the app
 - [FAQ](#faq) - frequently asked questions